 - Data Modeling

-RYAN has expertise across multiple tools and experienced with implementing proven solutions in cooperation with several vendors.
+RYAN has vast experience leading BPR efforts using multiple tools and is experienced with implementing proven solutions in cooperation with several industry leading BPR vendors.

 H & C – 7 re-engineering principles